How to Remove Fake “Apple Security Alert” in 2024

 • 3.
 Remove Viruses & Malware.
 Your antivirus will quarantine any malware it finds after the scan is finished.
 Check each file in the quarantine folder and remove any malware.

 • 4.
 Stay Protected.
-Keep your antivirus software installed to protect you from further malware infections, use a secure VPN when browsing (such as ExpressVPN), and be vigilant about malicious websites.
+Keep your antivirus software installed to protect you from further malware infections, use a secure VPN when browsing, and be vigilant about malicious websites.

 The Apple Security Alert pop-up message is a browser-based scam aimed at tricking users into giving scammers access to their personal and financial information.

-Apple will never issue security alerts through your web browser, so if you’re seeing this fake message on your device, then the chances are you’ve clicked on a dangerous link, or unknowingly installed malware such as a PUP (potentially unwanted program) on your device.
+Apple will never issue security alerts through your web browser, so if you’re seeing this fake message on your device, chances are you’ve clicked on a dangerous link or unknowingly installed malware such as a PUP (potentially unwanted program).

-Whether you’re a Mac or iOS user, you’ll need to close your browser, check for (and uninstall) any dangerous browser extensions, and install a quality antivirus to find and remove any malware on your device — and to prevent the issue from repeating itself in future.
+Whether you’re a Mac or iOS user, you’ll need to close your browser, check for (and uninstall) any dangerous browser extensions, and install a quality antivirus to find and remove any malware on your device — and to prevent the issue from recurring in future.
 Intego is the best software for Mac users, and Norton is best for iOS users.
+Editors' Note: Intego and this site are in the same ownership group.

 Preliminary Step.
 Remove Suspicious Extensions and Reset Your Web Browser’s Default Settings